-Below are some specific operating safety tips that should be strictly followed when operating a Flex 4EX system:
+Below are some specific operating safety tips that should be strictly followed when operating a Flex 6EX-T System:

-- 1. Check the Status LED on the transmitter for any signs of low battery power (refer to page 36). - 2.
-Check the Status LED on the transmitter for any signs of irregularities (refer to page 36). - 3.
+- 1. Check the Status LED on the transmitter for any signs of low battery power (refer to page 38). - 2.
+Check the Status LED on the transmitter for any signs of irregularities (refer to page 38). - 3.
 Make sure the system is not set to the same channel as any other Flex systems in use within a distance of 300 meters (900 feet). - 4.
-Never operate equipment with two transmitter handsets at the same time unless they are programmed to do so.
+Never operate a crane or equipment with two transmitter handsets at the same time.